 We’re all about doing things with your dog, and the Saltdean Lido Dog Swim is a chance to do something you usually wouldn’t do together, so make the most of it!

-Now there are more opportunities to swim at Saltdean Lido
+Now there are more opportunities to swim at Saltdean Lido with your dog

-It’s not far from London
+The Saltdean Lido Dog Swim is not far from London

 It’s only about 1.5 hours from London (by car or public transport) so getting to Saltdean Lido is easy too.
 If you time it right, you’ll have time to explore Brighton and nearby too – more on both of those in a moment.

-It’s great value (and for a good cause)
+And It’s great value (and for a good cause)

 Well, we think it is.
 Humans pay £7.95 to swim as do dogs for a 90-minute swim session.
 If you just want to watch, it’s £3.18.
 Either way, it’s a brilliant deal, and the proceeds from the event go to support the upkeep of this fabulous art deco pool.

-Hit the beach after the dog swim
+You Can hit the beach after the dog swim

 If you or your pup still want to swim, then hit the beach just across the road from the Lido and finish off with refuelling at the dog-friendly White Cliffs Café.

-There’s plenty to explore nearby
+There’s plenty to explore near to Saltdean Lido

 Before or after your swim, why not explore the area?
 Of course, you can head into Brighton itself to wander around the Lanes or find a dog-friendly spot to hang out, but there are also some other spots between the Lido and Brighton that you should check out too.
 Why not take a walk to Rottingdean Windmill on Beacon Hill followed by a visit to the picturesque Rottingdean Village or stop for a waterside lunch at Brighton Marina?